Katty Martínez is a new player at Club América

 América Femenil closed the hiring of Katty Martínez as its new player and, the forward from Tigres, became the third reinforcement for the next Clausura 2022, along with Alison González and Scarlett Camberos as the new players at the service of coach Craig Harrington.

-“Katty Killer” arrives at the nest of Coapa after playing 133 games with the Tigres team in which she scored 95 goals, a figure that places her as one of the historical scorers of the Women’s Mx League only below the forward of Monterrey Desireé Monsivais who adds 110 annotations with the striped shirt.
+“Katty Killer” arrives at the nest of Coapa after playing 133 games with the Tigres team in which she scored 95 goals, a figure that places her as one of the historical scorers of the Women’s Mx League only behind Monterrey’s forward Desireé Monsivais who adds 110 annotations with the striped shirt.

 Sources informed ESPN that Martínez decided not to renew with female Tigres because he had the intention of trying his luck in another team and did not hesitate before the offer of America that will make the forward one of the highest paid players in the country to continue her career with the eagles who are looking to win the league title for the first time since December 2018 when they achieved their first and only title in the women’s category.